-The Picayune Nature Club (PNC) is a non-profit Florida Corporation formed 7 years ago as a place for people to connect and gather for the benefit of Picayune Strand State forest.
+The Picayune Nature Club (PNC) is a non-profit Florida Corporation formed 8 years ago as a place for people to connect and gather for the benefit of Picayune Strand State Forest.

 A hot spot for information exchange and creation of opportunities to help our local and newest State Forest to be the best it can be.
-The third largest in the State, it is a place filled with natural life for us to serve and be proud of.
+The third largest in the State, Picayune Strand is a place filled with natural life for us to serve and be proud of.

-The Picayune Strand State Forest is extremely unique in many ways.
+The Picayune Strand State Forest is extremely unique in many, many ways.

 We provide events for people of all back grounds to appreciate and learn about the forest.

 The PNC provides venues for those willing to help directly with their hands.

 We fund raise with our events and accept donations given directly to help Picayune Strand State Forest.